A Beginner’s Guide to Portfolio Asset Allocation

 How market changes impact asset allocation

-As time goes by, your portfolio’s asset allocation can drift away from what you originally planned—which is precisely why it’s important to rebalance, especially after big market swings.
-Imagine you start with a mix of 58% stocks, 38% bonds, and 4% cash, for example; while this setup might initially work well for your goals, you could end up with 70% stocks, 26% bonds, and 4% cash if stocks outperform bonds for a few years.
+As time goes by, your portfolio's asset allocation can drift away from what you originally planned—which is precisely why it's important to rebalance, especially after big market swings.
+Imagine you start with a mix of 60% stocks, 35% bonds, and 5% cash, for example; while this setup might initially work well for your goals, a few strong years for stocks could leave you at roughly 70% stocks, 27% bonds, and 3% cash.
 Before you know it, your portfolio is suddenly riskier than you once intended.

 How rebalancing gets you back on track